pjungwir/pg-temporal-talk-2020/slides.md

 Note:

+- So we'll move on to the analyze phase.
-- Copy stuff from the previous struct to a new one with more information.
+- Here we copy stuff from the previous struct to a new one with more information.
+  - We're doing things like looking up oids, finding the type of things, etc.
+  - Lots of error-checking happens here.
-- Make sure it's a column.
+    - Make sure valid_at is a column.
-- Make sure the column is a range.
+    - Make sure the column is a range column.
     - Make sure the table has a temporal PK.
     - Make sure the range is part of the PK.
-- Building a lot of expression nodes.
+- We build up some helpful expression nodes.